Tel.: +49 (0)271 740-4905

 Chair of Materials Science and Testing

-- Mechanics of Lightweight Composite Materials and Structure (Composite Materials, Cellular Materials, Porous Materials, Biomaterials, Sandwich Panels, Lightweight Structures, Multifunctional Structures)
+- Mechanics of Lightweight Composite Materials and Structure (Composite Materials, Cellular Materials, Porous Materials, Biomaterials, Sandwich Panels, Lightweight Structures, Multifunctional Structures).

 The purpose of my research visits is to set up a long-term research collaboration between the University of Siegen, Germany, and the Harbin Institute of Technology, China.
 The main research objective is to present the results of combining experimental, numerical and analytical studies to investigate the micro-structures and mechanical properties of the cellular structures in the mammal skull.

 Our future plans naturally follow from our research efforts in the past and present in the field of lightweight cellular bones materials.
 We are planning to prepare a research proposal for the NSFC-DFG (Deutsche Forschungsgemeinschaft and National Natural Science Foundation of China) funding programme and write joint publications in the following years.
 During my latest visit to Siegen, I gave several presentations about my recent research work to other professors at the University.
 This may lead to some future cooperation with different departments on topics such as composite materials or automobile structures.

 The Radler beer is delicious, and so is the food, including the food from the University canteen on top of the mountain.
 The scenery in Siegen is very beautiful.
 I have been to Siegen four times and the University is an important part of my research life now.
-My hosts Prof.H-J. Christ, and Dr. Arne Ohrndorf have always been very nice to me and have helped me a lot in my research.
+My hosts Prof. Dr.-Ing.
+Christ, and Dr.-Ing.
+Ohrndorf have always been very nice to me and have helped me a lot in my research.
 I miss Siegen very much and hope to return again soon.

-Prof. Teodolito Guillén Girón
+Prof. Dr.-Ing.
+Teodolito Guillén Girón

 - Biomaterials and biomechanical analysis and tissue engineering;

-Interest in Research collaboration and participation at the 25th anniversary of the Chair of Materials Science and Testing.
+Interest in research collaboration and participation at the 25th anniversary of the Chair of Materials Science and Testing.

-At the University of Siegen I studied my Msc.
-In Mechatronics and Dr.-Ing. in Mechanical Engineering
+At the University of Siegen I studied my M.Sc. in Mechatronics and Dr.-Ing. in Mechanical Engineering.

 We are planning to apply for a student mobility project with the DAAD (German academic exchange service) and with the Bundesministerium für Bildung und Forschung (German Federal Ministry for education and research).
 Exactly when we will do so depends on whether these institutions issue calls this year or in future years.

-Prof. George Chagelishvilli
+Prof. Dr. George Chagelishvilli